 High growth potential

-While salaries vary depending on factors like setting, experience, and which field you pursue, employees in the communication sciences industry report median salaries such as speech-language pathology assistant ($39,115), speech-language pathologist ($59,423), and audiologist ($66,168).*
+While salaries vary depending on factors like setting, experience, and which field you pursue, employees in the communication sciences industry report higher-than-average salaries in careers like speech-language pathology assistant ($39,115),* speech-language pathologist ($59,423),* and audiologist ($75,920).**

 Rising industry demand

 Demand for professionals with expertise in language disorders is on the rise.
 One reason is the country’s aging population.
 The U.S. Census Bureau projects that the number of people 65 and older will reach 98.2 million by 2060, and increased age can mean more hearing and speech issues.
 Additionally, advancements in technology and patient care have improved early detection of hearing and speech disorders — especially in infants and children.